-Now it is time to move to one of the tourist hotspots on the island, Sigiriya rock fortress, However, the visit to the Sigiriya rock fortress is scheduled to next day due to the time constraints.
+Now it is time to move to one of the tourist hotspots on the island, Sigiriya rock fortress, However, the visit to the Sigiriya rock fortress is scheduled for the next day due to time constraints.
 The journey from Anuradhapura to Sigiriya takes around 30 minutes.
 The first day of the Sri Lanka cultural triangle tour come to the end with check-in to your hotel in Sigiriya.

 It is advisable to start the climb early morning to avoid the scorching heat in Sri Lanka’s dry zone.
-The humidity is also very high here making a sweaty condition.
+The humidity is also very high here making it a sweaty condition.
 There is a great deal of walk-in Sigiriya and you have to climb a rock on well-laid stairs.
-Even though there is a well-laid stair the climb of the rock cab very tiring for some people, therefore the site is not recommended for pregnant ladies, old people as well as heart patients.
+Even though there is a well-laid stair the climb of the rock cab is very tiring for some people, therefore the site is not recommended for pregnant ladies, old people as well as heart patients.
 It is a site recommended for travellers with good physical and mental fitness.

-After visiting the Sigiriya rock fortress you might be hungry and tired, so it is time to have the lunch or just a refreshment.
+After visiting the Sigiriya rock fortress you might be hungry and tired, so it is time to have lunch or just a refreshment.
 In fact, there is a great deal of distance to cover on foot in Polonnaruwa historical city.

 You will proceed to Polonnaruwa after a break, the second capital of Sri Lanka.
 After the downfall of Anuradhapura, the kings of Sri Lanka had chosen Polonnaruwa as the capital of Sri Lanka.
 Polonnaruwa was the ruling capital of Sri Lanka for many decades, VijayabahuI, Parakramabahu and Nissannkamalla had been the noteworthy kings, who immensely contributed to the development of the city.
-Most historical monument such as Galvihara, Thuparama, Hetadage, Atadage at Polonnaruwa is attributed to these three kings.
+Most historical monument such as Galvihara, Thuparama, Hetadage, and Atadage at Polonnaruwa is attributed to these three kings.

 There are many places to visit in Polonnaruwa and you come across image houses, palaces, dagobas, conference halls and many other places important places.
 Some of them are religious sites and you are required to have dressed at least covering your knees and shoulders.
 Please check our 2 articles Clothing & gear guide for Sri Lanka and Visiting a Buddhist temple in Sri Lanka here are 9 rules to consider.

 The temple is located about 300 meters above the ground.
 The visitors need to climb the rock on the staircase to reach the temple on the rock.
 Dambulla golden cave temple is another UNESCO world heritage site in Sri Lanka.
-Here you can see hundreds of statues and wall painting, the temple is dating back to the 1st century BC.
+Here you can see hundreds of statues and wall paintings, the temple is dating back to the 1st century BC.

-After the Tooth relic temple, it is time to drive to Colombo, the journey will take around 3 hours and you have the opportunity to visit Pinnawala elephant orphanage on halfway down the track as you drive to Colombo.
-You are most welcome to visit it and see the biggest herd of tames elephants in the world.
+After the Tooth relic temple, it is time to drive to Colombo, the journey will take around 3 hours and you have the opportunity to visit the Pinnawala elephant orphanage on halfway down the track as you drive to Colombo.
+You are most welcome to visit it and see the biggest herd of tame elephants in the world.

 Please contact us at least a day before your Sri Lanka Cultural Triangle Tour so we can easily arrange our vehicles and guides.
 Thank you for your cooperation.
 We do pick up from 40+ hotels most of them on the west coast beaches.